dret/api-world-workshop-santa-clara-2025/README.md

 Expected output is an OpenAPI Description in either YAML or JSON format!

-he expected and/or sample outputs are available in the [exercise-2](./exercise-2/) folder.
+The expected and/or sample outputs are available in the [exercise-2](./exercise-2/) folder.

 ### Exercise 3